Graham Reid | | 5 min read

 The disco backlash kicked in and, like the Bee Gees, she was stigmatised by her association with it.
 She tried to reposition herself and moved to Miami.
 Some said she got religion and made some anti-gay statements.
 (The latter was untrue but the rumour cost her a significant part of her audience.)

-Anyway, it was all but over, although she continued to record (with sometimes great one-off success) and does an enormous amount of fundraising gigs (some for Aids charities).
+Anyway, it was all but over, although she continued to record (with sometimes great one-off success) and did an enormous amount of fundraising gigs (some for Aids charities).
 She's probably had a Behind the Music profile.

 None of that matters when you've got Bad Girls turned up loud.